Open Chemometrics Toolkit for Analysis and Visualization of Vibrational Spectroscopy data

 oct_make_icons script from the command prompt.

-The location of the OCTAVVS scripts will depend on your operating system and
+The location of the OCTAVVS scripts will depend on where you installed Conda.

 Test data from two 64x64 images of Paxillus hyphae growing on lignin can be downloaded here (zip archive, 47 MB).